Universal-Connect-Project/ucw-app/README.md

 1. Run `npm ci` from the root directory
 1. Run `cp ./.env.example ./.env`
 1. Run `cp ./apps/server/.env.example ./apps/server/.env`
-1. Run `cp ./apps/server/cachedDefaults/preferences.example.json ./apps/server/cachedDefaults/preferences.json` and modify the preferences, if desired
+1. Run `cp ./apps/server/cachedDefaults/preferences.example.json ./apps/server/cachedDefaults/preferences.json` and modify the preferences
 1. Follow [Initial Setup](#initial-setup) (below) for setting-up some required environment variables
 1. Install [Docker](#docker), a dependency for the institution search feature to work
+1. Finally, you can run the docker containers, or just run via node.
+  1. For docker: `docker compose up`
-1. Finally, run: `npm run dev`
+  2. For node: `npm run dev`

-## Initial setup
+## Sensitive information

 Please remember that secrets are passed through environment variables instead of hardcoded in the code files.
-**DO NOT** put any credentials in any of the code files.
+Do not put any credentials in any of the code files.
 If you do so, it could get committed and leaked to the public.
 **Use the provided `.env` files.**

 ## Docker